phpMussel/phpMussel/_docs/readme.en.md

 "quarantine_max_usage"
 - The maximum memory usage allowed for the quarantine.
 If the total memory used by the quarantine reaches this value, the oldest quarantined files will be deleted until the total memory used no longer reaches this value.
 This directive is important as a means of making it more difficult for any potential attackers to flood your quarantine with unwanted data potentially causing run-away data usage on your hosting service.
 Default = 64MB.

+"quarantine_max_files"
+- The maximum number of files that can exist in the quarantine.
+When new files are added to the quarantine, if this number is exceeded, old files will be deleted until the remainder no longer exceeds this number.
+Default = 100.

 "honeypot_mode"
 - When honeypot mode is enabled, phpMussel will attempt to quarantine every single file upload that it encounters, regardless of whether or not the file being uploaded matches any included signatures, and no actual scanning or analysis of those attempted file uploads will actually occur.
 This functionality should be useful for those that wish to use phpMussel for the purposes of virus/malware research, but it's neither recommended to enable this functionality if the intended use of phpMussel by the user is for actual file upload scanning, nor recommended to use the honeypot functionality for purposes other than honeypotting.
 By default, this option is disabled.
 False = Disabled [Default]; True = Enabled.